A Celiac’s Gluten Free Guide to South Korea

 As with many countries in Southeast Asia and Asia, South Korea does have a lot of rice, grilled or cooked meats and fish.
 But, also like its neighbours, it uses a lot of soy sauce and there are many products with hidden wheat to look out for, including ones made with wheat-containing staples.

-That said, there are still plenty of options for GF foods and, though it can be complicated at times, you will still be able to experience many delicious, new dishes and ingredients.
+That said, there are still options for GF foods and, though it can be complicated at times, you will still be able to experience many delicious, new dishes and ingredients.
 In addition to the list below, using Google Translate‘s camera feature for translation of ingredients in supermarkets or shops is very helpful.
-The list of safe” foods hopefully also helps when you don’t have time to hunt for options.
+The list of “likely safe” foods hopefully also helps when you don’t have time to hunt for options.

 Korean descriptions below include notes about cross-contact as well, where applicable and listed in English: